xbeat/Machine-Learning/README.md

 Levels of Measurement in Machine Learning

 Levels of measurement, also known as scales of measurement, are fundamental concepts in statistics and machine learning.
 They categorize data based on the properties and constraints of the measurements.
 Understanding these levels is crucial for selecting appropriate statistical methods and machine learning algorithms.
 In this presentation, we'll explore the four main levels of measurement: nominal, ordinal, interval, and ratio, along with their applications in Python-based machine learning.

+## Leveraging Graph Structures to Enhance LLM Performance with GraphRAG

+Introduction to GraphRAG

+GraphRAG is an advanced approach to Retrieval-Augmented Generation (RAG) that leverages graph structures to enhance the performance of Large Language Models (LLMs).
+This method improves upon traditional RAG by capturing complex relationships between information nodes, leading to more accurate and context-aware responses.

 ## Enhancing RAG Pipelines Key Techniques Using Python